-G-Dragon ‘Kissing” Dara: ‘DARAGON’ Shippers Go Crazy With Relationship Rumors, YG Entertainment Responds On BIGBANG And 2NE1 K-Pop Idols’ Activity
+G-Dragon ‘Kissing’ Dara: ‘Daragon’ Shippers Go Crazy With Relationship Rumors, YG Entertainment Responds On Big Bang And 2NE1 K-Pop Idols’ Activity

 A photo posted by KANGSEUNGYOON (@w_n_r00) on

-It should also be reported that Dara wasn’t the only YG Entertainment labelmate in attendance at the concert.
-Hip-hop duo Jinusean, members of Winner, and even “Papa YG” himself Yang Hyun Suk were in attendance.
+However, Dara wasn’t the only YG Entertainment labelmate in attendance at the concert.
+Hip-hop duo Jinusean, members of Winner, and even “Papa YG” himself, Yang Hyun Suk, were in attendance.
 And if a YG Family artist could not make it to the concert, most of them sent garlands with witty messages to demonstrate their love and support for the most popular K-pop act in YG Entertainment presently.

 G-Dragon and Dara rumored to be in a relationship is nothing new.
-“Daragon” shippers have been thinking the two were together for the longest time, probably longer than G-Dragon and CL shippers.
-And just like any ship fan, “Daragon” shippers will find the most minute reasons on why G-Dragon and Dara in a relationship is real.
-Just a couple of years ago, many thought the two were dating just because they had the same hair color, a ridiculous notion to base a relationship on.
+Daragon shippers have been thinking the two were together for the longest time, probably longer than G-Dragon and CL shippers.
+And just like any ship fan, Daragon shippers will find the most minute reasons that indicate G-Dragon and Dara are in a relationship.
+Just a couple of years ago, many thought the two were dating just because they had the same hair color, which is a ridiculous notion to base a relationship on.

-In the end, “Daragon” shippers are going to believe what they want to believe and to be frank, it is a-okay to ship couples together.
-That is just one of the things that makes a fandom, well, a fandom.

 On a professional note, G-Dragon is currently busy with post-release promotions and concerts for the release of MADE: The Full Album last month through Big Bang.
 Dara is preparing to say goodbye to Blackjacks as a member of 2NE1 when they perform their swan song “Good Bye” later this month.